nielstron/quantulum3/README.md

 If you'd like to contribute follow these steps:
 1. Clone a fork of this project into your workspace
-2. `pip install pipenv yapf`
+2. `pip install pipenv`
-3. Inside the project folder run `pipenv install`
+3. Inside the project folder run `pipenv install --dev`
 4. Make your changes
-5. Run `format.sh`
+5. Run `scripts/format.sh`.
+If you changed `README.md` too, run `scripts/format_readme.sh`
+6. Test your changes with `coverage run --source=quantulum3 --omit="*test*" setup.py test`
+(Optional, will be done automatically after pushing)
-6. Create a Pull Request when having commited your changes
+7. Create a Pull Request when having commited and pushed your changes

 `dev` build: